rolfen/apt-history/README.md

 ## Using

-By default, lists the last 10 commands (this number can be changed with `--limit`).
-The commands are numerotated with the first command in the input being zero.
-The latest command is at the bottom.

 ```
 apt-history
 ```

+By default, it reads last 10 "entries"/"operations" (this number can be changed with `--limit`) and list commands.
+The entries are numbered following their sequence in the APT log, zero based.
+The latest one is at the bottom.

-List 10 commands starting from the 40th operation in history.log
+To read 5 entries starting from #40 one in history.log

 ```
-apt-history --from 40
+apt-history --from 40 --limit 5
 ```

-You can also list packages which were removed, for example
+You can also list packages removed packages, for example

 ```
 apt-history Remove
 ```

-Examine 4th command in the history log
+Examine operation #4 in the history log

 ```
 apt-history 4
 ```

-Get property "Purge" of the 4th command
+Get property "Purge" of the operation
 This would be the list of packages purged by the command

 ```
 apt-history 4 Purge
 ```

-Get packages installed  by 4th command. `--as-apt-argument` returns a space-separated list of package names.
+Get packages installed during this operation. `--as-apt-argument` returns a space-separated list of package names.

 ```
 apt-history 4 Install --as-apt-arguments